nileshsatpute82/querymind/DEPLOYMENT.md

   1. Verify connection string is correct (starts with `couchbases://`)
   2. Verify username and password are correct
   3. Check that database access credentials have "All Buckets" permission
-  4. Verify bucket name is exactly `vacation-interview-bot`
+  4. Verify bucket name is exactly `interview-GPT`
   5. Check Couchbase cluster is running (not paused)

 ### OpenAI API Errors